nhsx/covid-chest-imaging-database/docs/source/resources.rst

 * Highlighting where there are known erroneous entries for each field
 * Recommending remedial actions for erroneous entries within each field

+An :download:`additional spreadsheet <docs/NCCID_site_specific_units.xlsx>` contains
+information on submitting sites that use measurement units for various clinical variable fields that is different from the overview of the above schema description.
+This will help with:

+* Transforming clinical measurements on the same range

+Please note, that this sheet contains only a subset of potential submitting centres, and a subset of clinical variables, as it was possible to collect.
+For some fields you might have to make decisions on data cleaning and potentially ignore or drop data that you think out of range or entered incorrectly.

 Frequently Asked Questions
 ##########################